w3c/wai-website/pages/about/contacting.md

 * [Ken Franqueiro](https://www.w3.org/staff/#kfranqueiro) develops the new technical architecture for WCAG 2, WCAG 3, and the WAI website.
 * [Tamsin Ewing](https://www.w3.org/staff/#tamsin) supports accessibility communications, educational resources, and Working Group deliverables.

 If you don't know who to contact, or to reach all WAI staff, you can email <wai@w3.org>.

 Note that we generally are not able to answer specific support questions.
-Please send those to the [WAI IG mailing list, per above](https://www.w3.org/WAI/about/contacting/#Mailing-list-for-questions).
+Please send those questions to the [WAI IG mailing list, per above](https://www.w3.org/WAI/about/contacting/#Mailing-list-for-questions).